 [Added June 2019]

-* Five years after reading the preceding four biographies of JQA (and a few months after finishing my first round of biographies of each of the former presidents) I read “John Quincy Adams: Militant Spirit” by James Traub – a biography from my “follow-up” list which was only published after I completed my initial journey through the best biographies of JQA.
+* Five years after reading the preceding four biographies of JQA I read “John Quincy Adams: Militant Spirit” by James Traub – a biography from my “follow-up” list which was only published after I had completed my initial round of reading on JQA.

 – – – – – – –